IOC strips Olympic status from troubled boxing body AIBA

 Qualifying tournaments for Tokyo are intended to be held in four continents from January through March, likely in London, China, Senegal and Argentina.
 All are recent or future hosts of Olympic boxing competitions.
 A final global qualifier is expected to be held in Japan.

-That would give each boxer at least two chances to qualify for the eight men’s weight classes and five women’s classes, the IOC said.
+That should give each boxer at least two chances to qualify, in eight weight classes for men and five for women.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports